KevrooR/KevrooR/README.md

 # 👋 Hey there!
-I'm Kevin Roger
+I'm Kevin

 💻 **ITSM Support Analyst** focused on automations, integrations, and efficient solutions in **Freshservice** and internal systems.
 🎓 Currently studying **Electrical Engineering** at Universidade Cruzeiro do Sul.